slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Often we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

-> *'Comparison is the thief of joy.' -- Theodore Roosevelt*

 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*

-> *'You can’t be grateful and angry simultaneously.'
+> *'Comparison is the thief of joy.' -- Theodore Roosevelt*

+> *'A good life is not a life without problems.
+A good life is a life with good problems.' -- Mark Manson*

-'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
+> *'When you are grateful, fear disappears and abundance appears.' (...)
+'You can’t be grateful and angry simultaneously.' -- Anthony Robbins*

 > *'When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need.' -- Lao Tzu*

+> *'Knowing others is intelligence; knowing yourself is true wisdom.
+Mastering others is strength; mastering yourself is true power.
+If you realize that you have enough, you are truly rich.' -- Lao Tzu*

+Play the cards you are dealt.
+And you will often be dealt bad cards.
+Being grateful is looking down.

 > *'Writing down one thing you are grateful for each day is the cheapest possible therapy ever.' -- Kevin Kelly*